hyperledger/iroha-2-docs/src/guide/python.md

 git checkout iroha2
 ```

-Iroha Python is written in `rust`, using the PyO3 library.
+Iroha Python is written in Rust, using the PyO3 library.
 Thus, unlike most python packages, you must build it first.

 ```bash
 pip install maturin